Skip to content

 What is the biggest mistake students make before going abroad?

 Poor financial planning and lack of research about accommodation are the most common mistakes.
+Fortunately, both are easy to avoid with early action.

 Is it difficult to adjust to life abroad?